curvelogic/eucalypt.old/docs/philosophy-lang.md

 stripped out before export.

-Nevertheless **eucalypt** is heavily inspired by Lisp and aims for a similar fluidity though:
+Nevertheless **eucalypt** is heavily inspired by Lisp and aims for a similar fluidity through:

-- lazy evaluation (encompassing uses of Lisp macros which control evaluation order - if is)
+- lazy evaluation (going some way towards matching uses of Lisp macros which control evaluation order - `if` is a function)
-- economical syntax and syntactic reinterpretability (idiot brackets)
+- economical syntax to allow for manipulation of code as data

 ## Simplicity